occivink/kakoune-sort-selections/README.md

 # kakoune-sort-selections

-[kakoune](http://kakoune.org) plugin to sort selections' by their content.
+[kakoune](http://kakoune.org) plugin to sort selections by their content.

 ## Setup